GREAT BARRINGTON --Discussions of a solar bylaw appear to be back on the table.

 Selectwoman Alana Chernila said there is a larger issue that needs to be addressed, and the town should look into hiring someone to oversee all the town's energy matters.
 Board members agreed that is something worth pursuing.

 Discussion of a solar bylaw sprang from a presentation to the Planning Board last fall in which a Connecticut company expressed preliminary interest in building a large-scale solar array on farm land off Seekonk Road.
-The company is yet to formally submit its plan to the town, but the idea drew immediate ire from neighbors and some of the town's elected officials.

 The Select Board asked the Planning Board to create a draft bylaw in time for May's annual town meeting, but the Planning Board opted against, saying regulation would deter interested parties.